 PLEASE NOTE: Admission to the department is an entirely separate process that follows admission to the University.
 Although University admissions tries to select students that appear to have a strong chance of successful application to the major program, admission to the University does not guarantee admission to the major.
 Admission to the major is by special application, made to the department after your admission to Berkeley and your arrival on campus.

-See also “Important Information for all Applicants” under Applying.
+See also “Important Information for all Applicants” under the Applying: Overview page.